simozzer/Oric6502/readme.md

 KNOWN ISSUES
-PLAYER 1 moves at double the speed in side by side mode Erase Trail/Trail memory incorrect
+Erase Trail/Trail memory incorrect
 Keyboard not as responsive as I would like (add keys as parameters to player data and only lookup the keys required, rather than doing a full scan)